etusang/Repo_Stotles/ReadMe.md

 # Description

-It's a command line menu driven project, which provides follwoing 3 options to users-
+This is a command line menu driven project, which provides users with the following 3 options-
 1. A user should be able to search for all notices (tenders and contracts) published between specified dates and browse the results.
-2. The user should be able to narrow the results by performing text-search on the `description` field(case-insensitive substring match)
+2. User should be able to narrow the results by performing text-search on the `description` field(case-insensitive substring match)
-3. You can display the results in a simple list (stored in a file) [based on `noticeType` either `deadlineDate` (for tenders) and `awardedDate` (for awards) is displayed]
+3. User should be able to display the results in a simple list (stored in a file) [based on `noticeType` either `deadlineDate` (for tenders) and `awardedDate` (for awards) is displayed]

 It also performs following 2 scheduled jobs-
 1. Run on schedule time to fetch data from Contracts Finder API and store the notices in our DB.(sqlite3 DB)
 2. Check the data against predefined search queries and "notify" the users if there are any matches (Ouput stored in a file)

-Configuration File allows to setup following parameters- 1.Database Name
+Configuration File allows user to setup following parameters-
+1. Database Name
-2.Search Query
+2. Search Query
-3.URL
+3. URL
-4.Request Body
+4. Request Body
-5.Outfile Name
+5. Outfile Name
-6.Menu Options
+6. Menu Options

 # Badges